masasam/emacs-easy-jekyll/README.md

 Don't forget granting execute permission to deploy.sh.

 Below is how to pass password to deploy.sh.
-You are to set up connecting to GitHub with SSH. (see https://help.github.com/articles/connecting-to-github-with-ssh/) You install keychain (see http://www.funtoo.org/Keychain).
+You are to set up connecting to GitHub with SSH (see https://help.github.com/articles/connecting-to-github-with-ssh/).
+You install keychain (see http://www.funtoo.org/Keychain).
 Now that you don't need a password, you can run deploy.sh.